Amelanchier arborea, Downy Serviceberry

 And so, with only maybe 90 minutes of time to do stuff for this blog on that November afternoon, our first stop was – yes – the national champion downy serviceberry tree.
 Awesome.

 Ed was staying at his childhood home in Wethersfield, so we took the back roads up into the deep belly of Glastonbury.
-The deep, deep (rich) belly.
+The deep, deep (wealthy) belly.
 We found the tree easily enough but I should note that it is in the yard of a nice (huge) private house.
 For that reason, I’m not printing the address.
 To set the scene, Ed noted, “This is Glastonbury Glastonbury.
 Pure Glastonbury.”

 Indeed.
 It was a new neighborhood with new construction and, oddly, very few trees.
 Not just few big trees, but few trees, period.
 I simply cannot imagine that the bulldozer and backhoe crews that leveled the forest here for these homes had any clue that they were in the presence of a national champion.
 So how did it survive?
 I have no idea, but I’m interested to know.
 It’s not like it’s a giant or all that impressive looking tree.
 It is on the corner of lot and maybe its existence is owed solely to fortuitous circumstances.